TMacquart/OptiBLESS/README.txt

 Requirement
 -----------
-- MATLAB 2014.b or more recent
+- MATLAB 2015.b or more recent (can run with previous version but without plots)
 - MATLAB Optimisation toolbox (GA and fmincon)